jellyfin/jellyfin-mpv-shim/README.md

  - Cast media to the player and press `c`.
 Go to preferences and enable display mirroring.
  - In the config file (see below), change `display_mirroring` to `true`.

 Then restart the application for the change to take effect.
+To quit the application on Windows with display mirroring enabled, press Alt+F4.

 ### Keyboard Shortcuts